paulrdelg/ros2_rust/docs/building.md

 where `$YOUR_PACKAGE` could be e.g. `examples_rclrs_minimal_pub_sub`.
 See `colcon build --help` for a complete list of options.

 It's normal to see a `Some selected packages are already built in one or more underlay workspace` warning.
-This is because the standard message definitions that are part of ROS 2 need to be regenerated in order to create Rust bindings.
+This is because the standard message definitions that are part of ROS 2 need to be regenerated to create Rust bindings.
 If and when `ros2_rust` becomes an officially supported client library, this issue will disappear.

 In addition to the standard `build`, `install` and `log` directories, `colcon` will have created a `.cargo/config.toml` file.